Rabin10/InvestMate/README.md

 Design Choices

 I used React for the frontend because it makes building interactive dashboards easy, and Tailwind CSS helped me quickly create a clean, modern interface.
 The backend uses Node.js + Express, which provides a simple structure for building REST APIs.
 I chose PostgreSQL to store user accounts and investments because it handles relational data well.
-The database schema uses two tables—users and investments—linked by a foreign key so each user has their own portfolio.
+The database schema uses two tables users and investments linked by a foreign key so each user has their own portfolio.

 Challenges